rubenaeg/DefaultTests/README.md

 To simulate an error sent to your application, you can call ```requestBuilder.error()```.

 #### SkillEvent
 If your skill is for instance disabled, a SkillEventRequest is sent to let your app know about it.
 To simulate that, use ```requestBuilder.skillEvent()```.
+To alter the type of the skillEvent, pass it as a parameter or call ```setType('AlexaSKillEvent.SkillDisabled')``` like shown above for AudioPlayer Directives.

+#### DisplayRequest
-To alter the type of the skillEvent, pass it as a parameter or call ```setType()``` like shown above for AudioPlayer Directives.
+To simulate a display event, that occurres when for example a user touches the display of an Echo Show.
+Simply call ```requestBuilder.touch()```.
+To alter the type of the skillEvent, pass it as a parameter or call ```setType('Display.ElementSelected)``` like shown above for AudioPlayer Directives.

 ## UserData